2019 Ford Escape Trim Levels with Comparisons & Configurations.

 The differences are minimal this time around but so is the overall price difference.
 Choosing between a Ford Escape SE or SEL is just a matter of how much you love certain features and creature comforts.
 If those bells and whistles are important to you, it won't cost a lot more to upgrade to the SEL.

-Compare the Escape SEL vs Titanium - What is the difference?
+Compare the Escape SEL vs Titanium Trims.
+What is the difference?

 The Titanium represents the top of the chain when it comes to the Ford Escape trim packages.
 You get all of the features and options from the previous trim levels.
 The only exception is when you get an upgraded feature or component.
 Also, the Titanium model gives you another upgrade to the power train.
 This version of the Escape comes with Ford's 2.0L, Twin Scroll EcoBoost engine.
 This motor offers the highest horsepower and torque available for this SUV.